12 Top-Rated Day Trips from Beijing

-While there are more than enough wonderful sites and attractions in Beijing to keep even the most active traveler busy, it's well worth spending at least a day or two exploring the city's surroundings.
-In addition to easily accessible and easy-to-use public transit options (most routes provide English language instructions), numerous tour operators offer a tremendous variety of excursions from Beijing.
-Among the most popular day trips are the Beijing portion of the Great Wall of China at Badaling Pass, the beautiful grounds and temples of the aptly-named Fragrant Hills Park, along with ancient Ming Dynasty tombs and the site where the famous prehistoric Peking Man was discovered.
-This list of the top 10 tourist attractions outside Beijing will help you make the most of your adventures.
+While there are more than enough wonderful sights in Beijing to keep even the most active traveler busy, it's well worth embarking on a day trip to explore some of the top attractions and popular things to do outside the city.
+In addition to easily accessible transit options (most routes provide English language instructions), numerous tour operators offer a tremendous variety of excursions from Beijing.
+Among the most popular day trips are the Beijing portion of the Great Wall of China at Badaling Pass, the beautiful grounds and temples of the aptly named Fragrant Hills Park, along with ancient Ming Dynasty tombs and the site where the famous prehistoric Peking Man was discovered.
+Make the most of your visit with our list of the top-rated day trips from Beijing.

-By far the most visited section of the Great Wall of China is near Badaling Pass (Bādálǐng Chángchéng) about 80 kilometers northwest of Beijing.
+By far the most visited section of the Great Wall of China is near Badaling Pass (Bādálǐng Chángchéng), about 80 kilometers northwest of Beijing.
 Built during the early 1500s and fully restored in 1957, this section of the wall stands between seven and eight meters high and up to six meters wide, deep enough for 10 men or five horses to stand side by side.
 Features of note on this brick-clad section are the continuous parapet and a number of large battlements towering over the exposed land below, an impressive sight that's well worth the hilly climb (a cable-car lift is available to the wall itself).
-Another section approachable from Beijing lies 130 kilometers away in the town of Gubeikou, built on Mounts Panlong and Wohu and offering magnificent views over the surrounding countryside, while the section near Mutianyu, 70 kilometers northeast of the capital, boasts perhaps the most impressive scenery.
+Another section approachable from Beijing lies 130 kilometers away in the town of Gubeikou, built on Mounts Panlong and Wohu and offering magnificent views over the surrounding countryside.

-Covering an area of 716 acres, the magnificent Summer Palace (Yíhé Yuán) - just 15 kilometers outside of Beijing - was laid out in 1153, with its lake added in the 14th century after the site became the Imperial Gardens.
-Highlights of this beautiful complex include the Hall of Well-being and Longevity (Renshou Dian) on the east bank of the lake with its throne and audience chambers; the Great Theatre, built in 1891 with a three-story stage house; the Hall of Happiness and Longevity (Leshou Tang Hall) on the north bank of the lake with its connecting courtyard filled with tropical plants and curious rare stones; and the famous Marble Ship (Shifang), a subtle reminder that the empress used funds intended to modernize the Imperial Fleet to instead renovate her private residence.
-These are just a small sample of the many delightful sights at the Summer Palace, so wear good walking shoes and be prepared to spend the best part of a day exploring this beautiful attraction.
+Covering an area of 716 acres, the magnificent Summer Palace (Yíhé Yuán), about 15 kilometers outside Beijing, was laid out in 1153, with its lake added in the 14th century after the site became the Imperial Gardens.
+Highlights of this beautiful complex include the Hall of Well-being and Longevity (Renshou Dian) on the east bank of the lake, with its throne and audience chambers; the Great Theatre, built in 1891 with a three-story stage house; the Hall of Happiness and Longevity (Leshou Tang Hall) on the north bank of the lake, with its connecting courtyard filled with tropical plants and curious rare stones; and the famous Marble Ship (Shifang), a subtle reminder that the empress used funds intended to modernize the Imperial Fleet to instead renovate her private residence.

 3 Fragrant Hills Park